theQRL/theqrl.org/_docs/mining/linux.md

 Wallet idx [0]:
 ```

-**Enter** will select the default wallet shown, if you have more tahn one select the index that reflects the wallet you are using.
+**Enter** will select the default wallet shown, if you have more than one wallet select the index that reflects the wallet you are using.

 *   This will show you the address and secret mnemonic for the wallet you created, stored in `~/.qrl/`
 *   Save it somewhere safe!
-Anyone with this information can recover your wallet and steal your coins.
+Anyone with this info can recover your wallet and steal your coins.

 * * *